 Fiona also says that if you have an old electric solid cooktop that seems to be taking a very long time to heat up, it may be time to upgrade.

-"Solid hotplates use a lot more energy compared with ceramic hobs, so if they are taking a while to heat up then you would be best to replace the cooktop," she says.
+"Solid hotplates use a lot more energy compared with ceramic hobs, so if they're taking a while to heat up, you'd be best to replace the cooktop," she says.

 If you have an old conventional oven with limited features, it may be worth upgrading to a fan-forced model with a digital display.